karanm645/karanm645/README.md

 # Hello, I'm Karan Mehta!

-I am currently a student in the Back-End Engineering program at Turing School of Software and Design.
+I've graduated from the Back-End Engineering program at Turing School of Software and Design.
 You can contact me at the links below.
 You can view my repositories and find links to my deployed pages in the repositories below.

 ## Contact Me
 [![Gmail Badge](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:karanm645@gmail.com)